-A) A vehicle automatically has off-road status if it has not been used for a period of 5 years.

-B) A vehicle automatically has off-road status if the vehicle tax has not been paid.

-C) A vehicle automatically has off-road status if it is the subject of a driving ban.
+- A) A vehicle automatically has off-road status if it has not been used for a period of 5 years. - B) A vehicle automatically has off-road status if the vehicle tax has not been paid. - C) A vehicle automatically has off-road status if it is the subject of a driving ban. - D) A vehicle is never automatically given off-road status.